bloom-works/improveunemployment/11_employers.md

 ## Appeals
 Claimants can file an appeal when they believe that the unemployment system has falsely denied them benefits or the ability to apply for benefits.
 When a claimant believes they have falsely been denied unemployment benefits, or falsely been denied the ability to **apply** for unemployment benefits, they can file an appeal.
-Most states have 2two levels of appeals.
+Most states have two levels of appeals.

 We recommend states keep a close watch on their appeals rates for any potential impact from other, upstream changes.
 Closely tracking the rate of appeals relative to claim volume is a critical early indicator that your attempts at thwarting fraud are diverting real claimants.